-There have been recent tensions in Hormuz as a by-product of the enmity between Iran and Saudi Arabia, as the Saudis believe Iran is trying to control strategic waterways.
-Whilst a deal has been done around the US Iranian sanctions, implementation in practice is months away (2016) so underwriters will need to maintain their current procedures and vigilance.
+The enmity between Iran and Saudi Arabia continues to create tensions as the Saudis believe Iran is trying to control strategic waterways.
+Whilst a deal has been on sanctions, restrictions on US persons remain, so underwriters will need to maintain their current procedures and vigilance.

 Situation in Yemen